 agenticSeek

-Manus AI alternative that run locally.
-Powered with Deepseek R1.
-No APIs, No $456 monthly bills.
-Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity.
+Fully Local Manus AI.
+No APIs, No $200 monthly bills.
+Enjoy an autonomous agent that thinks, browses the web, and code for the sole cost of electricity. 🔔 Official updates only via twitter @Martin993886460 (Beware of fake account)

 AgenticSeek is a voice-enabled AI assistant powered by DeepSeek R1 agents, offering a fully local alternative to cloud-based AI services.
 It allows users to interact with their filesystem, code in multiple languages, and perform various tasks autonomously.
 The tool is equipped with memory to remember user preferences and past conversations, and it can divide tasks among multiple agents for efficient execution.
 AgenticSeek prioritizes privacy by running entirely on the user's hardware without sending data to the cloud.